 Season of Creation

-Each year, Christians around the world celebrate the Season of Creation which starts on 1 September, the World Day of Prayer for Care of Creation and ends on 4 October, the feast of St Francis of Assisi.
-This is an ecumenical season dedicated to prayer for the protection of creation and the promotion of sustainable lifestyles.
+The Season of Creation is celebrated annually by Christian Churches around the world as a time of prayer and action for the safeguarding of our common home through responsible stewardship.
+The ecumenical season begins on 1 September, the World Day of Prayer for Care of Creation and ends on 4 October, the feast of St Francis of Assisi.

 You are invited to participate in the Seasons of Creation through prayer and reflection, sustainable living and advocacy.
 Resources will be updated each week.